 Cambridge boasts a wide variety of specialty shops throughout town.
 All along its beautiful Victorian Main Street, shoppers find unique furniture, pottery, fashion, art, handcrafted gifts, and jewelry while stopping occasionally to enjoy the cozy coffee houses, local pubs, lovely restaurants, and home town bakery.
 Unique boutiques in town make this artisan community a wonderful place to visit.
 Don’t be surprised by the friendly greetings you’ll get when you enter the quaint shops.
 Just realize you’re in Cambridge and everyone tends to be friendlier here.
 You will want to come back again and again to this friendly, inviting place.

-There are many fun events held throughout the year from the spring Girls Night Out & Diva Day to the Lake Ripley Ride & Cannonball Run, free summer outdoor concerts, Earth Wood & Fire Artist Tour and Cambridge Classic Christmas celebration.
+There are so many fun events held throughout the year from the spring to winter including Girls Night Out, Clay Collective Artist Tour, Midwest Fire Fest, Lake Ripley Ride, Cannonball Run, free summer outdoor concerts, Earth Wood & Fire Artist Tour and Cambridge Classic Christmas celebration.
 Here’s the full Calendar of Events.

 Cambridge was established in 1847 by Norwegian and Scottish settlers.
 Within a few years, saw and grist mills, two general stores, two hotels, a boot and shoe shop, a harness shop, cabinet shop, a tailor, a milliner store (located in The Victorian) and a saloon all lined Main Street.
 One of the hotels on Main Street still stands and is currently home to the jewelry store.

 By the 1860’s, Cambridge had grown to a population of 250.
 The residents were mostly retired farmers and shop keepers.
 Many of the village’s young men enlisted to serve in the Civil War.
 A statue in the Village Square today honors the veterans of that war.